RaccoonOnion/scrape-llm-leaderboards/README.md

 ## Overview

-This project scrapes data from multiple Large Language Model (LLM) leaderboards, namely [LiveBench.ai](https://livebench.ai/#/) [cite: 6] and the [LMSYS Chatbot Arena Leaderboard](https://lmarena-ai-chatbot-arena-leaderboard.hf.space/)[cite: 3].
+This project scrapes data from multiple Large Language Model (LLM) leaderboards, namely [LiveBench.ai](https://livebench.ai/#/) and the [LMSYS Chatbot Arena Leaderboard](https://lmarena-ai-chatbot-arena-leaderboard.hf.space/).
 It utilizes an LLM (specifically configured to use OpenAI's `gpt-4o-mini` via API) to intelligently map potentially inconsistent model names between these sources.
 Finally, it merges the standardized data into a single CSV file for easier analysis and comparison.

 ## Features

-* Scrapes leaderboard data from LiveBench.ai using Selenium and BeautifulSoup[cite: 6].
+* Scrapes leaderboard data from LiveBench.ai using Selenium and BeautifulSoup.
-* Scrapes leaderboard data from the LMSYS Chatbot Arena Hugging Face Space by parsing embedded configuration data[cite: 3].
+* Scrapes leaderboard data from the LMSYS Chatbot Arena Hugging Face Space by parsing embedded configuration data.
-* Scrapes data from the Hugging Face Open LLM Leaderboard API (optional, separate script)[cite: 1].
+* Scrapes data from the Hugging Face Open LLM Leaderboard API (optional, separate script).
-* Uses the OpenAI API to automatically generate mappings between model names found on different leaderboards[cite: 1].
+* Uses the OpenAI API to automatically generate mappings between model names found on different leaderboards.
 * Merges data from LiveBench and LMSYS based on the generated mapping.
 * Includes a validation script (`check_mapping.py`) to verify the integrity and coverage of the generated model name mapping.